Jeff Civillico: Comedy in Action

-Win-Win Entertainment
+Win Win Charity

 Civillico is a philanthropist.
-He founded the non-profit organization Win-Win Entertainment, which matches charity organizations in want of amusement with entertainers wanting to give their time.
+He founded the non-profit organization Win Win Charity (Formally Win Win Entertainment), which matches charity organizations in want of amusement with entertainers wanting to give their time.
 Non-profit organizations find it difficult to have good entertainment at their fundraising events.
 They are stymied by the prohibitive cost of recruiting good entertainers.
 In addition, entertainers may be hesitant to perform for non-profit organizations.
 Inadequate equipment stemming from limited resources may prevent them from performing at their finest.
-Win-Win Entertainment addresses the problems by acquiring and setting up the stage, sound system, and other equipment necessary for the performer who in return performs for free.
-By November 2013, Win-Win Entertainment had hosted 25 events for charities.
+Win Win Charity addresses the problems by acquiring and setting up the stage, sound system, and other equipment necessary for the performer who in return performs for free.
+By November 2013, Win Win Charity had hosted 25 events for charities.
 By August 2015, it had hosted 250 events for the year, averaging about three to five a week.

-The organizations helped by Win-Win Entertainment include the American Cancer Society, The Shade Tree Shelter, St. Jude's Ranch for Children, Nevada Partnership for Homeless Youth, and the Lili Claire Foundation.
+The organizations helped by Win Win Charity include the American Cancer Society, The Shade Tree Shelter, St. Jude's Ranch for Children, Nevada Partnership for Homeless Youth, and the Lili Claire Foundation.
 It helps non-profit organizations with obtaining show tickets and performers' merchandise to sell at silent auctions.

 The organization's second annual fundraiser, "The Headliner Bash 2013", was hosted by the John C. Kish Foundation.
 Performers and groups participating in the fundraiser included singer and impressionist Véronic DiCaire of Véronic Voices, American Idol's Taylor Hicks, comedy magician Mac King, Divas Las Vegas' Frank Marino, "junk rock" band Recycled Percussion, pop vocal group Human Nature, the Kristef Brothers, and the Las Vegas casts of the musicals Jersey Boys and Million Dollar Quartet.
-Win-Win Entertainment organizes multiple shows a week at children's hospitals and other places serving disadvantaged youth.
+Win Win Charity organizes multiple shows a week at children's hospitals and other places serving disadvantaged youth.
 The organization focuses on hospitals on Wednesdays and hosts "Twilight Thursday" shows at senior centers.
 It collaborates with the United Service Organizations at Nellis Air Force Base and Creech Air Force Base and with Miracle League of Las Vegas during the spring on Saturdays for baseball with special-needs kids.
 In 2019, the non-profit organization operated in Las Vegas, Minneapolis, New York City, Orange County, California, Orlando, Florida; Phoenix, Arizona; and Reno, Nevada.